DeDevsClub/dedevs-ui/README.md

 ***

-**Ready to build your own component registry?** 🚀
+**Ready to accelerate your development with DeDevs UI?** 🚀

-Start by cloning this repository and following the setup instructions above.
-Within minutes, you'll have a fully functional component registry with CLI distribution capabilities!
+Whether you're building AI applications, decentralized apps, developer tools, or professional portfolios, DeDevs UI provides the components and patterns you need.
+Start by installing components via CLI or explore the full documentation to see what's available for your next project!